mpajunen/phamda/docs/functions.rst

 ------------
 ``array P::flattenLevel(array $list)``

-Returns an array that contains all the items on the ``list``, with arrays on the first nesting level flattened.
+Returns an array that contains all the items on the list, with arrays on the first nesting level flattened.

 .. code-block:: php